laxmankrishnamurti/Backend/Web Socket/Module-01/Section-01.md

 });

 //Reveving the server message
-//Here, "message" is an event-key which should be equal as server event-key. socket.on("message", (err, data) => {
+//Here, "server-message" is an event-key which should be equal as server event-key. socket.on("server-message", (err, data) => {
   if (err) {
     console.log(err);
   } else {
     console.log("Message from the server : ", data);
   }
 });

+//Emiting message from client to the server socket.io("client-message", "Hello there!
+My name is Laxman");
 ```

+#### This is how we can send and receive data from server to the client and from client to the server.